 We’re pleased to announce that we will be introducing the URL Shortener category to our Domain Tagging system to allow the optional filtering of this category on your OpenDNS network!
 It’s not necessarily a security risk to allow these domains, but if you wanted to cut the URL middleman out of the picture altogether, we now make that option easy for you.

 Do you have some URL Shorteners that you’d like to add to the URL Shortener repository?
-Head on over the community page and let us know about it!
+Let us know about it!